Trace0429/GameDevPapers/README.md

 GameDevPapers
 =============

-Translating the technical papers of game production  posted on the Cedec and website by some Japanese game corporates from Japanese into Chinese.
+All my project concern the technical paper of game Development.
+Those posts are orginally released by some well-known Japanese game corporates which resourced from cedec and official websites.
+Here I selected and translated them from Japapnese into Chinese for those who interested.